 Engineers do unionize in Germany and it works

 This is how in the 2008 Great Recession, few people lost their jobs in German engineering companies.
-Even more, most unions go for long term investments.
+Even more, most unions aim for long-term investments.
 They prefer investments in R&D, versus share disbursements.

 Important Note: a critical variable to the success of German unions is the German culture itself.
 In German labor unions, if you suck at your job, someone will tell you.
 You can’t just collect a paycheck and do a half-ass job.

-But in America, I’ve found you need to be very nice to not hurt anyone’s feelings.
+In America though, you need to be very nice to not hurt anyone’s feelings.
 When things go south, I rarely see bullshit called out directly.
 Because it’s viewed as too aggressive and barbaric.

 Lebron James and the NBA’s CBA

-I know the work of Lebron James isn’t quantifiable.
-Outside of his court skills, he brings so many intangibles to every team he plays for.
+I know the work of Lebron isn’t quantifiable.
+Outside of his court skills, he brings many intangibles to every team he plays for.
 For example, leadership, camaraderie, the influx of marketing dollars, added TV viewership, and so much more.

-For example, an average NBA player goes to his owner asking for more money.
-Because he thinks his salary doesn’t match the value he brings to the team.
+For example, an average NBA player goes to his owner and asks for more money.
+He thinks his salary doesn’t match the value he brings to the team.
 The owner says I have 50 other players I can instantly replace you with.
 So you’re quickly put in your place.

-Given the commonality of injuries and how short NBA careers are, and how prevalent injuries are, this model works in the NBA.
+Given the commonality of injuries and how short NBA careers are, this model works in the NBA.
 You may be the greatest NBA player one day, but a torn ACL could instantly derail your entire career.
 This is why players want minimum salaries with guaranteed contracts.

-“Can engineers unionize” wrap up
+“Can engineers unionize?” wrap up

 Of course, but many engineers don’t want to unionize.